 We update GP SelfTest monthly adding new questions and removing or updating expired questions so the number of questions in each category will change and increase over time.

 By selecting the save and exit option, the system will automatically save your record up to the last answer you submitted.
 When you next log in to GP SelfTest, it will inform you what percentage of the previous test you had completed and provide you with the option to continue your last test or start a new test.
 You can log in and out of GP SelfTest as many times as you like, at times convenient for you.

-The only test on GP SelfTest that has a time limit is the AKT timed mock exam.
+The only test on GP SelfTest that has a time limit is the timed revision exam.
 This time limit is 3 hours 10 minutes and the time starts from the moment you start your first attempt.
 You must submit your answers before the time expires.

 For all other tests, there is no time limit and you do not have to answer all questions in one session.
-Dependent on the subscription you have purchased, you have either six months or one year to complete tests and retake questions as many times as you like.
+For non members, dependent on the subscription you have purchased, you have either six months or one year to complete tests.

 Yes, by selecting the flag question option provided with each question in any given test.

 You can select the view current progress option at any time during a test.
 After you have completed a test, you are advised to download the test results and select the print option and add these to your portfolio to keep track of all your test results.

 Your test results will provide you with a peer comparison and are broken down by curriculum category.
 Each category contains links to further relevant educational resources to aid your CPD.